 One of the more hotly contested issues surrounding the question of qualifications for mediators is whether it is preferable for mediators to be attorneys.
 In many jurisdictions, a law degree required for inclusion on a list of court-approved mediators.
 While most courts allow disputants to use any mediator, non-attorney mediators are often not even considered by court-referred parties.
 For most people (and their attorneys) it is easier to pick a mediator from the court-approved list than do their own research.

-The common requirement by court-annexed mediation programs that approved mediators who are experienced attorneys rests on two disputed assumptions.
-The first is m that mediation is a natural extension of legal education and practice, readily picked up by attorneys.
-The second is that because most disputes take place against a legal backdrop, or at least have lawsuits as their likely alternative, legal expertise is required to successfully resolve them and ensure justice, especially in cases where one or more parties do not have attorneys.
+The common requirement by court-annexed mediation programs that approved mediators who are experienced mediation attorneys rests on two disputed assumptions.
+The first is m that the mediation process is a natural extension of legal education and practice, readily picked up by attorneys.
+The second is that because most legal disputes take place against a legal backdrop, or at least have lawsuits as their likely alternative, legal expertise is required to successfully resolve them and ensure justice, especially in cases where one or more parties do not have attorneys.
 Are either or both of these assumptions correct?

 Is mediation a natural extension of legal education and training?